yessine-rebhi/var-guard/CONTRIBUTING.md

-# Contributing to varguard
+# Contributing to varsguard

-Thank you for considering contributing to varguard!
+Thank you for considering contributing to varsguard!
 Your help is greatly appreciated.
 By participating in this project, you are helping to improve it for everyone.

 ## How to Contribute